zupit-it/pipeline-templates/README.md

 # Zupit Reusable Workflows
 This repository contains the reusable workflows to check, build, and deploy the web / mobile applications.

+Here we list the main workflows to use with the examples of how to use them.
+Since some workflows are grouped together (e.g. the common workflows as you will see), here we skip the details of the *step* workflows already grouped to focus only on the most important ones.
+If you would like to get more details of these tasks, just look at this [doc](docs/GROUPED_STEP_WORKFLOWS.md).

 1. [Naming Convention](#naming-convention)
 2. [Reusable Workflows](#reusable-workflows)
    1. [Django](#django)